-If you want colored or flavored fondant, you can add several drops of food coloring or extracts at this point and stir until incorporated.
-If you want to create multiple colors or flavors from one batch of fondant, do not add the colors or flavors now.
-Instead, refer to step 6 below for instructions.
+If you want colored or flavored fondant, add several drops of food coloring or extracts at this point and stir until incorporated.
+When you want to create multiple colors or flavors from one batch of fondant, do not add the colors or flavors now.
+Instead, refer below for instructions.

 Add the powdered sugar and begin to stir with the spatula.
 Stir until the sugar begins to incorporate and it becomes impossible to stir anymore.

 Scrape the marshmallow-sugar mixture out onto the prepared work surface.
-It will be sticky and lumpy, with lots of sugar that have not been incorporated yet―this is normal.
+It will be sticky and lumpy, with lots of sugar that has not been incorporated yet―this is normal.

-Add more sugar if necessary, but stop adding sugar once it is smooth―too much sugar will make it stiff and difficult to work with.
+Add more sugar if necessary but stop adding sugar once it is smooth―too much sugar will make it stiff and difficult to work with.
 Once the fondant is a smooth ball, it is ready to be used.
 You can now roll it out, shape it, or wrap it in cling wrap to use later.